feyman2016/michaellancaster/draft/2014-09-13-javascript-data-structure-algorithms-series-ep3-lists.markdown

 ### Lists

 Answer out and loud what are lists? ...
 Yes that's it.
-Lists are simply a collection of items by order/or not which could be To-Do list, Grocery shop list, books list, Phone number list and so on.
+Lists are simply a collection of items by order/or not what can be To-Do list, Grocery shop list, books list, Phone number list and so on.

-In computer programing lists are under the ADT (Abstract Data Type) category and are useful when search and sorted order **is not** in need which otherwise would perform a slow and complex data structure design.
+In computer programing Lists are under the ADT (Abstract Data Type) category and are useful when search and sorted order **is not** in need which otherwise would perform a slow and complex data structure design.

-The list is an ordered sequence of data and each element in the list can be any data type where you are able to `insert` at beginning or after an element, `append` to the end, `read/modify` element at a position, `remove`, total elements in the list is at `listSize`, `toString` which return a string representation of the list, `toArray` which return an array representation of the list.
+The List is an ordered sequence of data and each element in the List can be of any data type where you are able to `insert` at beginning or after an element, `append` to the end, `read/modify` element at a position, `remove`, total elements in the list is at `listSize`, `toString` which return a string representation of the list, `toArray` which return an array representation of the list.

 <pre><code data-language="javascript">
 var arr = []; // arr.length = 0